Greece in the Eurovision Song Contest 2004: Performances

 The stage presence for "Shake It" was choreographed by Fokas Evangelinos, and included Rouvas with two female dancers and the three Eurostar finalists as backing vocalists.
-"Shake It" was performed 10th following Monaco's Maryon with "Notre planète" and preceding Ukraine's Ruslana with "Wild Dances".
+"Shake It" was performed 10th following 's "Notre planète" by Maryon and preceding 's "Wild Dances" by Ruslana.
 At the close of voting, it had received 238 points, placing third in the 22-strong field and qualifying for the final.
-At the final, held three days later, the nation appeared 16th following Macedonia's Toše Proeski with "Life" and preceding Iceland's Jónsi with "Heaven".
+At the final, held three days later, the nation appeared 16th following 's "Life" by Toše Proeski and preceding 's "Heaven" by Jónsi.
 At the close of voting, it had received 252 points, placing third in a field of 24.
 This matched Greece's best placing to this point, which it has received in 2001.

 Voting

 Below is a breakdown of points awarded to Greece in the semi-final and final of the Eurovision Song Contest 2004, as well as by the nation on both occasions.
 Voting during the two shows involved each country awarding a set of points from 1–8, 10 and 12 based on results from their respective public televote.
 In the semi-final, Greece placed third with a total of 238 points, including the top 12 from seven nations: Albania, Cyprus, Israel, Malta, Romania, Turkey and United Kingdom.
 In the final, the nation's 252 points included five sets of 12 points from Albania, Cyprus, Malta, Romania and the United Kingdom.
 For both the semi-final and final, Greece awarded its 12 points to Cyprus.

+Following the release of the televoting figures by the EBU after the conclusion of the competition, it was revealed that a total of 255,918 televotes were cast in Greece during the two shows: 63,354 votes during the semi-final and 192,564 votes during the final.